-We respect human rights, support our employees and are committed to local communities, which is why we set up and demand high standards in everything we do.
+We respect human rights, care about our employees and are committed to local communities, which is why we set up and demand high standards in everything we do.

 We aim to be an attractive employer, reliable partner and good neighbour, which is why we set and demand high standards.

 Human rights in our supply chain

-Example: Diversity Charter
+Example Diversity Charter

-Wintershall Dea signed the Diversity Charter in March 2019.
+Wintershall Dea signed the German Diversity Charter in March 2019.
 The initiative aims to promote the recognition, appreciation and integration of diversity in working life.
 The aim of this industry initiative is to carry out globally standardised human rights analyses of contractors and suppliers, and to share the results with each other.

 In Russia, there is a growing focus on including people with disabilities.
-We are therefore supporting the Association for International Understanding and the city of Urengoy in their joint initiative for the inclusive kindergarten “Winiklusia”.
+We are therefore supporting the Association for International Understanding and the city of Novy Urengoy in their joint initiative for the inclusive kindergarten “Winiklusia”.

 Winiklusia is a unique institution for Novy Urengoy and the whole region.
 The educational concept of Winiklusia was developed taking into account the best Russian and German practices and is based on the Montessori educational system.
 We are proud to participate in such an important Russian-German project.
 The partners involved signed the contracts in December 2015, and the kindergarten opened its doors for the first children in 2020.